 If you’re looking for a 4-skills ESL textbook series that can take students from high-beginner to very advanced, Touchstone is it.
 There are 4 levels in this series that cover just about all the major grammar and vocabulary points that beginner-high intermediate students could possibly need.
 It’s one of the most well thought out, detailed ESL books for adults that you could every want!

-If you want to bring your students from beginner to high intermediate level, then Touchstone will do that.
+If you want to bring your students from beginner to high intermediate level or even advanced level, then Touchstone will do that.
 It’s obvious that this ESL textbooks series is written by pros who really know how to help students progress in a well thought out, organized way.

 I previously didn’t like Touchstone that much, but Cambridge has really improved the quality of their second version and I now recommend it without hesitation.
 The second version has lots of solid material and it’s easy to teach from this book without a lot of supplementary materials.